MiniFate/MiniFate/_chapters/06-combat-and-conflicts.md

 > zones on the board: The _Angry Pig_, the sky, and the outpost.
 The sky has
 > the aspect ~~A Very Long Way Down~~.
 >
-> Tor Byorn is stuck on the _Angry Pig_, unable to bring his hammer to bear on
+> Tor Byorn is stuck on the _Angry Pig_, unable to bring his axe to bear on
-> the canons poking holes in his ship since he can't cross the sky.
-Tor
+> the canons poking holes in his ship since the sky's aspect indicates that he
-> Byorn's player decides the Dwarf has had enough enough and roles `Agility`
+> can't cross the zone.
+Tor Byorn's player decides the Dwarf has had enough
-> to create the aspect ~~Flying Leap~~ which gives him the ability to cross
+> enough and roles `Agility` to create the aspect ~~Flying Leap~~ which gives
-> the intervening zones.
-If the Dwarf rolls well his aspect will allow him to
+> him the ability to cross the intervening zones.
+If the Dwarf's rolls
-> jump the gap between the ship and outpost, if he rolls poorly...
-Well, it is
+> succeeds, his aspect will allow him to jump the gap between the ship and
-> a very long way down.
+> outpost, if he rolls poorly...
+Well, it is a very long way down.

 {% comment %} TODO: Do you create an aspect, or just role to move?
 Aspect seems cleaner. {% endcomment %}